gitlabhq/omnibus-gitlab/doc/settings/rpi.md

 # Running on a Raspberry Pi

-In order to run GitLab on a Raspberry Pi, you need either a Pi 2 or a Pi 3.
-We recommend using a Pi 3 for best results.
+In order to run GitLab on a Raspberry Pi, you need a Pi 2 or newer.
+We recommend using a Pi 4 for best results.
 The Pi 1 and Pi Zero do not have enough RAM to make running GitLab feasible.

 ## Configure Swap